 A HCC student enrolled in a course or program in a health care college shall be subject to the jurisdiction of this HCC Code, the UKCSC, and the Selected Rules of the University Senate of the University of Kentucky (hereinafter Selected Rules).
-If a violation of the UKCSC and also one or both of the other above referenced codes or rules allegedly has been committed in the same set of circumstances or facts, the dean of the health care college in which the student is enrolled and the University's Dean of Students or Academic Ombud, as applicable, will consult, investigate the circumstances at issue, and pursue the case in accordance with the appropriate procedure(s) and authorities.
-All incidents involving an alleged academic offense (plagiarism, cheating, or the falsification or misuse of academic records) shall be pursued in accordance with the procedures established in the Selected Rules of the University Senate (SR 6.0, Section VI, Student Academic Affairs).
+If a violation of the UKCSC and also one or both of the other above referenced codes or rules allegedly has been committed in the same set of circumstances or facts, the dean of the health care college in which the student is enrolled and the University's Dean of Students or Academic Ombud, as applicable, willshall consult, investigate the circumstances at issue, and pursue the case in accordance with the appropriate procedure(s) and authorities.
+An investigation of an alleged academic offense (plagiarism, cheating, or the falsification or misuse of academic records) shall be conducted in accordance with the policies and procedures established in the Selected Rules of the University Senate (SR 6.0, Section VI, Student Academic Affairs).
+Any levy of sanctions resulting from a finding of responsibility in an academic offense shall also conform with the policies and procedures established in the Selected Rules of the University Senate (SR 6.0, Section VI, Student Academic Affairs).